slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On bureaucracy

+> *"It is much more important to kill bad bills, than to pass good ones."
+-- Calvin Coolidge [1872]*

 > *"When you have an efficient government, you have a dictatorship."
 -- Harry Truman [1884]*

+> *"A memorandum is written not to inform the reader, but to protect the writer."
+-- Dean Acheson [1893]*

+> *"A government that is big enough to give you all you want is big enough to take it all away."
+-- Barry Goldwater [1909]*

 > *"Thank God we don’t get all the government we pay for."
 -- Milton Friedman [1912]*